gentakojima/emojione-picker-ubuntu/README.md

 This method requires root access and was only tested on Ubuntu 14.04, 15.10 and 16.04, but should work on any Debian-based distribution.

   1. Install dependencies: `sudo apt-get install python-27 python-all-dev build-essential python-notify gir1.2-notify-0.7 gir1.2-appindicator3-0.1 gir1.2-rsvg-2.0`
-  2. Clone the repository: `git clone https://github.com/gentakojima/emojione-picker-ubuntu`
+  2. Clone the repository and cd into it: `git clone https://github.com/gentakojima/emojione-picker-ubuntu; cd emojione-picker-ubuntu`
   3. Checkout the latest stable release.
 List the available releases: `git tag -l` and checkout, for example: `git checkout v0.1` (you can ignore this step to build the current development version instead, that may or may not work properly).
-  4. Build the package: `cd emojione-picker-ubuntu; debuild` (*Signing the package might fail at this point, but it's not a big deal*)
+  4. Build the package: `debuild` (*Signing the package might fail at this point, but it's not a big deal*)
   5. Install it! `sudo dpkg -i ../emojione-picker*.deb`

 Alternatively, you can use these old instructions to build the package with equivs.
 This will be removed soon:

   1. Install equivs: `sudo apt-get install equivs`.
 Ok, don't judge me, I'm lazy.
-  2. Clone the repository: `git clone https://github.com/gentakojima/emojione-picker-ubuntu`
+  2. Clone the repository and cd into it: `git clone https://github.com/gentakojima/emojione-picker-ubuntu; cd emojione-picker-ubuntu`
   3. Checkout the latest stable release.
 List the available releases: `git tag -l` and checkout, for example: `git checkout v0.1` (you can ignore this step to build the current development version instead, that may or may not work properly).
-  4. Build the package: `cd emojione-picker-ubuntu; equivs-build debian_package.ctl`
+  4. Build the package: `equivs-build debian_package.ctl`
   5. Install it! `sudo dpkg -i emojione-picker*.deb`
   6. Probably don't needed, but this fixes your depencencies if you get an error in the previous step: `sudo apt-get -f install`